How to Prepare Radio Scripts for Production

 Now the engineer has two pages open at a time and can see ahead when the

-From the non-script pages--the ones left over in the package--take the
+show is performed.
+From the non-script pages--the ones in the appendix--take the

-pages that have SFX-1 through SFX-3 or SFX-4 in the top most right hand
+pages that have SFX in the top most right hand

-corner and put them into the script just before page-1, cue-1 of the script.
+corner and put them into the script just before page-1/cue-1 of the dialogue script.

-Get several highlighter pens: pink, blue, green, yellow and orange.
+For the SFX binder, use several highlighter pens: orange, pink, blue, green,

 SOUND EFFECTS ARTIST #1: